 What to Do If You Suspect You Have Fleas

-Cleaning carpets and furniture with a vacuum cleaner that has a beater brush will help to remove many fleas.
-There are also some substances such as tea tree oil that repel fleas and can help encourage them to leave.
+- There are some substances, such as tea tree oil, that repel fleas and can help encourage them to leave.

 - Be careful when taking second-hand items into your house.

 - Inspect and clean each item before bringing it in!

 The best course of action for complete eradication of fleas and their eggs is to call a professional exterminator.
 These trained professionals can assess the situation to determine the extent of the infestation, then apply appropriate treatments to kill the fleas and their eggs.
 An infestation of fleas can be miserable for you and your family, so take action as soon as you become aware of the problem.
 If you need help with a flea infestation, call Antworks today!